-In that regard, we continue to strengthen our partnerships with local law enforcement agencies, fire departments and emergency services teams in order to offer a comprehensive umbrella of safety and security.
+In that regard, we continuously seek to strengthen our partnerships with local police agencies, fire departments and emergency services teams in order to offer a comprehensive umbrella of protection.
 We believe this multidisciplinary, integrative approach remains the most efficient model to keep our students, faculty and staff safe and secure.